USDA FoodKeeper – Cold Storage Guidelines

 Regular pasta with black bean sauce

 Over time, Korean Jajangmyeon Instant Black Bean Noodles may experience changes in texture, flavor, and overall quality.
-While the expiration date indicates when the product may no longer be safe to consume due to potential bacterial growth, the best quality of the noodles diminishes gradually.
+While the dates are manufacturer guidance and not absolute safety indicators to consume due to potential bacterial growth, the best quality of the noodles diminishes gradually.
 It is recommended to consume the noodles before the expiration date for optimal taste and texture.

 To check if Korean Jajangmyeon Instant Black Bean Noodles have gone bad, look for mold growth or an off smell.
 Discard the noodles if they appear slimy or have a strange odor.
 Additionally, if the noodles have changed color or developed an unusual texture, it's best to avoid consuming them.

 Korean Jajangmyeon Instant Black Bean Noodles may pose a risk of foodborne illness if not handled properly.
 Common pathogens include bacteria such as Salmonella and E. coli.
-To prevent illness, ensure the noodles are cooked thoroughly at the recommended temperature.
+To reduce the risk of foodborne illness, ensure the noodles are cooked thoroughly at the recommended temperature.
 Avoid cross-contamination by using separate utensils for handling raw ingredients and cooked noodles.
 High-risk scenarios include leaving prepared noodles at room temperature for an extended period or consuming expired products.

 To maintain the quality of Korean Jajangmyeon Instant Black Bean Noodles, store them in a cool, dry place away from direct sunlight and moisture.
 Once opened, reseal the packaging tightly or transfer the remaining noodles to an airtight container to prevent them from absorbing odors or becoming stale.
 For added flavor, consider garnishing the noodles with fresh vegetables or additional protein sources such as tofu or eggs before serving.